revolist/revogrid-docs/guide/parts/_editor.header.md

-# Editor as native component

-We provide a way to render native components as editor.
+RevoGrid provides a way to render native components as editor.

 ::: tip